State of the Sector

 The number of those with no reserves to fall back on has decreased slightly from 23% to 21% but is still worryingly high.
 There are still concerns about the numbers planning on utilising their reserves, with 53% responding they will or are likely to use theirs in the coming financial year.

 20% have lost staff in the past 12 months, compared to 33% in 2014, a welcome downward trend, and less reporting they plan to lose staff in the coming 12 months.
 However, the majority of respondents in this latest survey reported no change to numbers of volunteers or paid staff which indicates the sector is attempting to meet increased demand without expanding human resources.

 The patterns over the last few years illustrate an increasing reliance on reserves, loss of substantial funding, and a number of organisations shrinking.
 Organisations are facing significant continued rising demand, but with public sector spending cuts and limited reserves, they are now in a fragile state to respond appropriately.

-One respondent summed up the issues well in this comment:
+One respondent summed up the issues: